Site icon Cloudian

 6. You can also set the replication time.
 Go to Replication time control settings, and select the Replication time control option.
 This configuration provides you with 99.99% assurance that the system will replicate new objects within 15 minutes.
 However, this service level agreement (SLA) incurs additional costs.

-7. Step 3—Configure options—lets you create a new AWS identity and access management (IAM) rule.
+7. IAM role option—lets you create a new AWS identity and access management (IAM) rule.
 However, if you already have an existing role with replication permissions, you can use it instead of creating a new one.

 Limitations of AWS S3 Replication using Replication Rule